goatghost

 Portamento, tessitura, glissando, arpeggios, aftertouch, vocoders, LFO, compression, modulation, crossfading, morphing, notch filters, Q, ADSR, subtractive synthesis, FM synthesis, romplers, time stretching, zero cross points, slicing, normalizing, track merging, groove quantizing, humanizing, parallel 5ths, sforzando, 2nd inversion, pedal tones, passing tones, tritones, melismas, 6-stroke rolls, flamadiddles, pangs, chinas, agogos, triggering, 7/8 time, Cmaj9, legato, walking bass, harmonics, sub bass, TR-808, anacrusis (extra credit...lol).

-If I didn't already have a career and a life, I think I would have made a halfway decent music producer. ;-)
+If I didn't already have a career, I think I would have made a halfway decent music producer. ;-)